 Corporate Tax Liens are often called “silent liens” because the Department of Revenue is not required to file them at the County Prothonotary’s office as notice to the world like almost all other liens established under state law.

 When a company fails to file a tax report, the Commonwealth is entitled to apply lien estimates to that company’s account.
 The “estimates” are just that, estimated amounts that are applied to provide a dollar amount on the lien certificate.
 The estimates are generally $1,000 per tax (and there are 3 corporate taxes) and $100 penalty for each year.
-Generally, that works out to $3,300 for a corporation and LLC’s even though LLC’s are only subject to one of the three corporate taxes.
+Generally, that works out to $3,300 for companies subject to at least one of the corporation taxes.

 Estimates, Part 2

-If you receive a letter from us telling you that “estimates” are being applied, and if you can obtain original tax reports for the years in question, you can send them to us and we will deliver them to Revenue in person.
-The Bureau of Compliance will transmit the return to the Bureau of Corporation Taxes.
-Approximately 3-5 weeks later, the return should be processed and at that time a clear lien certificate can be ordered (assuming that there are no other liens already assessed to the company’s account.
+If you receive a letter from us telling you that “estimates” are being applied, and if you can obtain original tax reports for the years in question, you can send them to us and we will direct them to appropriate location in Revenue.
+When the returns are processed a clear lien certificate can be ordered (assuming that there are no other liens already assessed to the company’s account.
+In this post-covid world, we do not know how long Revenue will take to process the returns as most Revenue agents are working remotely.

 Turn Around Time